 Unless you are cooking for a crowd, left-over Roast Turkey is almost a certainty every year after the Thanksgiving dinner.
-This is not necessarily a negative thing as turkey meat is good meat.
+This is not necessarily a bad thing because turkey meat is good meat.
 Many creative cooks have come up with a myriad of delicious dishes after the big feast to be enjoyed through the weekend as we go about our big year end shopping spree.
 Nothing beats coming home to a steaming bowl of Turkey Congee or Turkey Rice Porridge with Peanuts and Scallops.

 This year, we can look forward to a tasty bowl of Turkey Fish Ball Koay Teow Soup.
 I am a big fan of soupy noodles especially on cold days and often wondered if the rich turkey stock would be too gamey for koay teow th’ng (rice noodle soup), a Malaysian favorite.
-Since there is only one way to find out, I decided to roast a turkey before Thanksgiving just so I can post the recipe and also test out the stock for this noodle soup.
+Since there is only one way to find out, I decided to roast a turkey before Thanksgiving just so I can post the recipe and also test out the broth for this noodle soup.
 I am delighted to say that the dish turned out wonderfully.
 Ro-Ri San, Ro-Jiro, and I enjoyed it so much that we had no problems finishing Ro-Taro’s share while he is away at college.
 I will definitely be making it again next week when he comes home for the holiday.

 The turkey stock is best made immediately after the Thanksgiving feast.
 I throw in the carcass together with the wings and thigh bones and allow it to simmer on the stove for 2 to 3 hours.
 I will then strain the stock and transfer it to small containers for freezing.
 It is great to have homemade stock for soups during the winter months.